praetp/openra-heatmap/README.md

 It the end, the goal is that this program will read in multiple game replays of the same map and produce a heatmap that shows which parts of the map are 'hot'.

 # How to run
+- Read the code first..
+Or are you just going to clone this, build and run it ?
+Who knows what it does to your computer.
+Just kidding, you'll be fine :)
 - `cargo run <your replay file>` (the first time you do run this, it will build the program - this takes a few minutes).
 Note that you need the Rust build tools.
 - Now you can open 'output.png' with your favorite image viewing tool.